40

 Testimonial-9

-‘Overall this is an excellent class.
-I have been involved in related tracked platform design work for the last 25 years (plus some wheeled platform design previously).
-But this class provided me a comprehensive integrated/organized knowledge base for learning.
-It is a wonderful experience and appreciated much!. – delegate,
+“Overall this is an excellent class.
+I have been involved in tracked platform design work for the last 25 years (plus some wheeled platforms).
+But this class provided me a comprehensive integrated and organized knowledge base for learning.”

 Testimonial-8

-‘Excellent course with a great variety of practice based workshop to put theory and HSI techniques into practice.
-The instructor had an amazing depth of knowledge and experience.’
-Delegate – ST Engineering
+“Excellent course with a great variety of practice based workshop to put theory and HSI techniques into practice.
+The instructor had an amazing depth of knowledge and experience.”

 Testimonial-7

-‘The explanations of the FMECA process were detailed and very relevant to my work.
-I particularly enjoyed the workshop that allowed me to put the method into practice.’
+“The explanations of the FMECA process were detailed and very relevant to my work.
+I particularly enjoyed the workshop that allowed me to put the method into practice.
+Great course Eggler Institute.”

 Frequently Asked Questions